fukunagt/sandbox/mssql-fci-sd.md

 			**Note**: For registering the license from the command line refer to EXPRESSCLUSTER, Installation and Configuration Guide.

-2. Restart the Primary and Standby Servers (Machines 1 & 2)
+1. Restart the Primary and Standby Servers (Machines 1 & 2)
 <!--
    First restart the Primary Server and then restart the Standby Server -->
 ## iSCSI Target and Initiator configuration
-1. iSCSI Target Configuration
+### iSCSI Target Configuration
 Configure the storage to be used as the Target Server.

-2. ISCSI Target Configuration
+### iSCSI Target Configuration
 Use the Primary Server and Secondary server as the Initiator 1 and 2 respectively

 ## Base Cluster Setup
 This chapter describes the steps to create a cluster using EXPRESSCLUSTER Manager running on the Management Console/ Client (Machine 3).
 Verify JRE v.1.5.0.6 or newer is installed on the Management Console/Test Client (Machine 3).
 If necessary, install JRE by performing the following steps:
 1. Install Java Runtime Environment (JRE)
    1. Run jre-1_5_0 <build and platform version>.exe (a compatible JRE distribution can be found in the jre folder on the EXPRESSCLUSTER CD).
-   2. On the License Agreement screen, verify the default Typical setup option button is selected.
+   1. On the License Agreement screen, verify the default Typical setup option button is selected.
 Click Accept.
-   3. On the Installation Completed screen, click Finish.
+   1. On the Installation Completed screen, click Finish.
-2. Start the cluster manager
+1. Start the cluster manager
    The cluster manager is started by accessing port 29003 from the web browser of any of the nodes (Machine1 or Machine 2).
 Example: http://localhost:29003
-3. Create a cluster
+1. Create a cluster
 For all of the steps below, refer to Table 1 for the IP addresses and server names.
    1. When the cluster manager is opened for the first time, a pop up will appear which has three options.
 Click on "Start cluster generation wizard".
-   2. A new window opens where the name of the cluster can be specified and cluster generation begins.
+   1. A new window opens where the name of the cluster can be specified and cluster generation begins.
-   3. Type a cluster name.
+   1. Type a cluster name.
 Example: cluster
-   4. Type the Management IP address and click Next.
+   1. Type the Management IP address and click Next.
-   5. In the next window, the server on which the cluster creation has started is already added.
+   1. In the next window, the server on which the cluster creation has started is already added.
 Click Add to add another server to this cluster.
-   6. Provide the hostname or the IP address of the second server and click OK.
+   1. Provide the hostname or the IP address of the second server and click OK.
-   7. Now both servers will appear on the list.
+   1. Now both servers will appear on the list.
 Click Next.
-   8. EXPRESSCLUSTER X automatically detects the IP addresses of the servers, which can be seen on this screen.
+   1. EXPRESSCLUSTER X automatically detects the IP addresses of the servers, which can be seen on this screen.
 Select the network to be used for the Heartbeat path as type Kernel Mode.
 If Mirroring is also occurring through the same network cards, then specify the Mirror connect settings in the respective network fields.
 Click the dropdown button on the "Mirror Disk Connect" and select the connect number (e.g.: mdc1).
 Click Next.
-   9. For this guide, the NP resolutions resources are not configured.
+   1. For this guide, the NP resolutions resources are not configured.
 Click Next.
-4. Create a failover group
+1. Create a failover group
    For all of the steps below, refer to Table 1 for the IP addresses and server names.
    1. Now the cluster generation wizard is in the groups section.
-   2. Click Add to add a group.
+   1. Click Add to add a group.
-   3. In the newly opened window, select the type of the group as Failover and give this group a name (e.g.:Failover_MSSQL ) and click Next and then click next.
+   1. In the newly opened window, select the type of the group as Failover and give this group a name (e.g.:Failover_MSSQL ) and click Next and then click next.
-   4. Leave the default options for the group attribute settings and click Next
+   1. Leave the default options for the group attribute settings and click Next
-5. Create floating IP and disk resource
+1. Create floating IP and disk resource
    1. Now in the group resources section of the Cluster generation wizard.
-   2. Click on Add to add a resource.
+   1. Click on Add to add a resource.
-   3. In the next window, to add a Floating IP Resource (FIP) select "floating ip resource" from the drop down list.
+   1. In the next window, to add a Floating IP Resource (FIP) select "floating ip resource" from the drop down list.
 Click Next.
    4. By default, the FIP resource is not dependent on any other resources.
 Follow the default dependency and click Next.
-   5. Use the default options and click Next.
+   1. Use the default options and click Next.
-   6. Provide a floating IP address that is not used by any other network element.
+   1. Provide a floating IP address that is not used by any other network element.
 Click Finish.
-   7. Again click Add to add a Disk Resource.
+   1. Again click Add to add a Disk Resource.
-   8. In the next window, to add a Disk Resource.
+   1. In the next window, to add a Disk Resource.
 Select "Disk resource" from the drop down list.
 Click Next.
-   9. Again, follow the default dependency.
+   1. Again, follow the default dependency.
 Click Next.
-  10. Use the default options and click Next.
+   1. Use the default options and click Next.
-  11. Now in Common Tab Select Disk type as disk , In file system select file system type, in Device Name Select the UUID of Target disk which will be used as data partition, in Mount Point give the name of mount point that will be used to access target disk.
+   1. Now in Common Tab Select Disk type as disk , In file system select file system type, in Device Name Select the UUID of Target disk which will be used as data partition, in Mount Point give the name of mount point that will be used to access target disk.
-  12. Click Finish.
+   1. Click Finish.
-  13. To add FIP monitor, Right click on "Monitors" in web manager.
+   1. To add FIP monitor, Right click on "Monitors" in web manager.
-  14. Select "Add monitor resource"
+   1. Select "Add monitor resource"
-  15. Select FIP monitor from type drop down and give name to the monitor resource (eg. fipw_monitor) and click Next.
+   1. Select FIP monitor from type drop down and give name to the monitor resource (eg. fipw_monitor) and click Next.
-  16. In the Target resource field.
+   1. In the Target resource field.
 Click on Browse.
 Select the FIP resource and click OK.
 Click Next.
-  17. In the Recovery target field, click Browse.
+   1. In the Recovery target field, click Browse.
 Now click on Failover group and click OK.
-  18. Click Finish to add the FIP monitor resource.
+   1. Click Finish to add the FIP monitor resource.
-6. Upload the cluster configuration and initialize the cluster
+1. Upload the cluster configuration and initialize the cluster
    1. In the Cluster Manager window, to apply the configuration, click the File menu and then apply the Configuration File.
-   2. After the upload is completed, change the mode of the Cluster Manager to Operation Mode.
+   1. After the upload is completed, change the mode of the Cluster Manager to Operation Mode.
-   3. Restart Cluster Manager and start the cluster.
+   1. Restart Cluster Manager and start the cluster.
 Click on the Service menu and then click on Start Cluster.
-   4. In the Cluster Manager window, all icons in the tree view should now be green
+   1. In the Cluster Manager window, all icons in the tree view should now be green
 <!--
 [Figure 1](fig1.jpg) Live cluster
 -->